KayveliDevelopment/invisalign-technical-task/README.md

 Notes
 All Content is Dynamic
-ACF field groups are version-controlled in acf-json/ All content and settings are loaded via init.sql
-Local media is committed under wp-content/uploads/
+ACF field groups are version-controlled in acf-json/ All content and settings are loaded via wordpress.sql Local media is committed under wp-content/uploads/

  Contact